asdkant/corp-survival-kit/README.md

   > Chocolatey install: `choco install altdrag`
 * [Windows Terminal](https://github.com/microsoft/terminal) is *really* good if you need a terminal without extra frills that just works and gets out of the way.
   > Chocolatey install: `choco install microsoft-windows-terminal`

-  If not, here's two alternatives:
-  * [Alacritty](https://github.com/alacritty/alacritty) is a really slick terminal emulator (and ONLY a terminal emulator). **note:** You will likely want to generate a `alacritty.yml` and tweak it a little - I'm setting the startup command to `powershell wsl ~` so it's my WSL terminal.
-    > Chocolatey install: `choco install alacritty`
-  * [MobaXterm](https://mobaxterm.mobatek.net): The nicest linux terminal experience for windows, also includes a pretty decent Cygwin distro (tho I use it mostly with WSL).
-Use the free version, you probably don't need the paid goodies (InfoSec banned it from my workplace because SSH tunnels ☹️, so I'm switching to alacritty)
-    > Chocolatey install: `choco install mobaxterm`

 ## Other apps
 * [Draw.io](https://www.draw.io): diagram tool, it's a great replacement for Visio.
 There's also [a desktop client](https://github.com/jgraph/drawio-desktop/releases) and a Jupyter notebook version.